sonukapoor/branch-gen/README.md

 BranchGen is a command-line tool designed to simplify the process of creating git branches with standardized naming conventions.
 This tool is highly configurable, ensuring it meets the diverse requirements of teams and workflows.

+⭐ If you find this tool helpful, please consider giving it a star on GitHub!
+Your support means a lot.

 ---

 ## Key Features